Comprehensive Psychiatric Emergency Services Program (CPEP).

 A psychiatric team is on staff to provide services to those who are in the hospital for medical conditions.
-Patients who show psychiatric symptoms or who want to talk to a psychiatrist can be evaluated, receive treatment, and are referred for other services.
+Patients who show psychiatric symptoms or who want to talk to a psychiatrist can be evaluated, receive treatment and referrals for other services.

 Adult Outpatient Services.

-Outpatient services are available to help reduce symptoms, manage stress and improve the patient's ability to function in the community.
-We offer services to address the needs of patients facing a wide range of problems from marital and bereavement issues to coping with symptoms of severe mental illness.
+Outpatient services are available to help reduce symptoms, manage stress and improve the patient’s ability to function in the community.
+We offer services to address the needs of patients facing a wide range of problems from marital and bereavement issues to copying with symptoms of severe mental illness.
 Our goal is to help the patient stay active in their community.
 A thorough assessment is done by our multidisciplinary team.
 Each patient is assigned a primary therapist for treatment.
 For patients requiring medication, a psychiatrist is also assigned to work collaboratively with the patient and therapist.
-We offer a variety of outpatient treatment options including individual, group, or family therapy, as well as marital and multi-family group therapy.
-For more information please call (718) 883-2725.
+We offer a variety of outpatient treatment options including individual, group or family therapy as well as marital and multi-family group therapy.
+For more information, please call (718) 883-2725.

 Partial Hospital Program.

 This six-week program offers a warm, respectful and supportive environment for patients who do not need hospitalization but need help managing and stabilizing symptoms.
 Patients meet daily to improve their ability to control illness and manage symptoms.
-The patient and their family work together with our team and peer counselors to learn how to remain stable, understand medications, and to set personal, social, and vocational goals.
-For more information please call (718) 883-2840.
+The patients and their families work together with our team and peer counselors to learn how to remain stable, understand medications and to set personal, social and vocational goals.
+For more information, please call (718) 883-2840.